rafaeltardivo/geospatial-api/README.md

 ## Final considerations

-- This is project is not production ready.
+- This is project is not production ready;
 - I leveraged the "batteries included" nature of Django and Django Rest Framework to meet the project's deadline.
 This is also true for choosing unittest over pytest and many other stack tradeoffs.